supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_07_Implementing_migration_in_hybrid_scenarios.md

 1. Within the Remote Desktop session to **az801l07a-hv-vm**, in the **Server Manager** window, select **Local Server**, select the **On** link next to the **IE Enhanced Security Configuration** label.
 In the **IE Enhanced Security Configuration** dialog box, select both **Off** options, and then select **OK**.
 1. From the Remote Desktop session, open File Explorer and browse to the **F:** drive.
 Create two folders **F:\\VHDs** and **F:\\VMs**.
-1. Within the Remote Desktop session to **az801l07a-hv-vm**, start Microsoft Edge, complete the initial setup, go to [Windows Server Evaluations](https://www.microsoft.com/en-in/EvalCenter).
+1. Within the Remote Desktop session to **az801l07a-hv-vm**, start Microsoft Edge, and On the Welcome to Microsoft Edge page, select **Start without your data** and on the help for importing Google browsing data page, select the **Continue without this data** button.
+Then, proceed to select **Confirm and start browsing** on the next page, go to [Windows Server Evaluations](https://www.microsoft.com/en-in/EvalCenter).
 1. On start your evaluation today page, select **Windows Server 2022**.
 1. On the Windows Server 2022 page, under **Get started for free** select **Download the VHD** and on **Evaluate Windows Server 2022** page provide the requested information for registration and click on **Download now**.